Brain Injury - Information

 - Recurrent Traumatic Brain Injuries Most common in sports-related brain injuries, recurrent traumatic brain injuries refer to when an individual suffers from multiple brain injuries.
 The severity of a second or third impact is magnified, and both neurological and cognitive functions are often seriously impaired.

 While some brain injury sufferers are known to recover from their initial injuries - especially sports related injuries - it has been established that in many instances, other brain related illnesses can return at a later stage in the victims life.

 A brain injury is often traumatic for all those involved, regardless of their severity.
 If you or a loved one has suffered a brain damage injury in Tennessee due to no fault of your own, you are not alone.

 Contact the Tennessee brain injury lawyers here at Greg Coleman Law today for a free case evaluation.
-Having won over $250 Million in verdicts and settlements for our clients, the personal injury team at our firm have the knowledge and determination to fight for your MAXIMUM injury compensation.
+Having won hundreds of millions of dollars in verdicts and settlements for our clients, the personal injury team at our firm have the knowledge and determination to fight for your MAXIMUM injury compensation.

 Begin exploring your legal options by contacting us at 1-800-HURT-NOW (1-800-487-8669) and a member from our intake team will quickly connect you an attorney at our firm that is best suited to handle your specific case.

 To start immediately, simply fill out the "Free Case Review" form at the top of this page.